 For people with three bins; when the first bin is filled and partly decomposed the material is transferred to the second bin and treated as it was in the first bin.
 When the material in the second bin has finished composting, it is transferred to the third bin for storage.
 The compost may be sifted with a one-half inch hardware cloth strainer or just dumped unsifted into the third bin.
 The compost in the third bin is ready to use as an amendment in the heavy clay soil or as mulch around existing plants.

-If your 3 by 3 by 3 bin is properly aerated and moisturized, you can expect the microbes to generate enough heat to raise the temperature to 140°F. This temperature will kill many weed seeds and harmful microorganisms but not all.
+If your three by three by three bins are properly aerated and moisturized, you can expect the microbes to generate enough heat to raise the temperature to 140°F. This temperature will kill many weed seeds and harmful microorganisms but not all.
 Therefore, do not put mature weeds or diseased plants in your compost pile.
 Additionally, cat and dog feces or saw dust from plywood or chemically treated wood must not be included in your compost pile.
 Don’t plan to add worms to your compost pile unless it’s the ultra-simple type because the high temperature will cook them!

 Some of the other acceptable materials for addition to the compost pile are pine needles and most saw dusts (browns) and tea bags, coffee grounds and filters, herbivore manures and banana peels (greens).